sjuvonen/coquillo/README.md

 - Read-only support for ALL tags contained in a file.

 ## The Future
-This release will hopefully receive a few bugfix releases if necessary.
+This release will hopefully be followed by a few bugfix releases if necessary.
 Otherwise I am undecided how to proced.
 Having switched to Gnome years ago and given the divergence of GTK from 'generic desktop feel', Coquillo might one day be ported to the GTK toolkit.